 In this scenario, the workers work for a sub-contractor that offers services of the employees to another client or company.
 It is the sub-contractor who pays the wages of the employees as they are his workers.
 After the job is completed, the workers come back to the sub-contractor who then sends them to the new premises of another client.

-The advantages of flexible staffing are as follows-
+The advantages are as follows-

 1. No additional benefits